Aman1869/News-Summarizer-App/README.md

 4. Set up environment variables:
    - Create a `.env` file in the root directory with the following variables:
    ```
-   # Choose one of the following news API keys:
+   # Choose the following API keys:

    # GNews API Key (100 requests/day on free tier)
    REACT_APP_GNEWS_API_KEY=your_gnews_api_key_here